crondaemon/ruby-stix2/README.md

 # Storage

 The Stix2 standard has several object types, some of which are containers of other objects (like `Bundle`).
 However we may want to save and retrieve Stix2 objects in a fast way.
-The gem provides a `storage` support for that.
+The gem provides a `Stix::Storage` support for that.

 For any Stix2 attribute that is an `identifier` (`Stix2::Identifier` in the gem) the class gives one more method called `_instance` to retrieve the actual instance.
 If we have a `threat-actor` like this